Learn more about Partial Care Addiction Treatment at garden State Treatment Center.

 The potential for interaction problems becomes greater when considering the wide use of drugs in the country.
 Americans have access to more than 2,800 drugs that require a prescription.
 In addition to them, anyone can buy 2,000 medicines that do not need a doctor’s order.
 As a result, physicians write about 14 billion prescriptions each year.

 When you match alcohol use with the availability of prescription drugs, it seems clear that concurrent use may happen pretty often.
-However, researchers find that the elderly population seems more likely to have medication side effects than younger people.
+However, researchers find that the elderly population seems more likely to have medication interaction side effects than younger people.
 The Centers for Disease Control notes that 1 out of 5 visits to the emergency room for medicine-related problems result from a reaction to antibiotics.

 Levofloxacin and alcohol or Levaquin and alcohol can change the effects of alcohol, medicine, or both.
 The interaction can happen even with moderate drinking and produce adverse health effects.
 Either they prevent the antibiotic from working or make the drug more powerful.
 Both types of interactions may occur at the same time.

 Three antibiotics that we recommend you avoid include Flagyl, Tindamax, and Bactrim.
 A severe reaction can occur if you drink any alcohol while you take these drugs.
 Responses may include flushing and a rapid heart rate.
 A headache with nausea and vomiting can make you feel terrible.
-In addition, Zyvox can interact with red wine, tap beer and other alcoholic beverages to create a dangerous increase in your blood pressure.
+In addition, Zyvox can interact with red wine, tap beer, and other alcoholic beverages to create a dangerous increase in your blood pressure.

 Because antibiotics and alcohol have certain things in common, you may wonder what makes them different from each other.
 First, both have addictive substances that can harm your body.
 Second, age provides the only restriction against buying an alcoholic beverage, while drugs require a prescription.
-Third, your body can absorb only a few of the various kinds of alcohol because the others produce toxic effects.
+Third, your body can absorb only a few of the various kinds of alcohol because the others produce toxicity.
 However, your body can absorb drugs that treat specific conditions if you do not take too much.

 When you think of how alcohol helps you relax and forget about worries, you may start to think of it as a good friend.
 Always available and ready to help, it can seem like the best friend you ever had.
 However, it stops acting like a pal when it starts making demands that harm you.
 Most friendships have a give-and-take relationship, where everyone gets what they want part of the time.
 Alcohol does not behave like that.